nationalarchives/dr2-custodial-copy/README.md

 * Once the list of all `MetadataObject`s and `FileObject`s have been generated
 * Check the OCFL repository for an object stored under this IO id.
-    * If an object is not found that means no files belong under this IO and therefore, add the metadata object to the list of "missing" files
+    * If an object is not found, that means no files belong under this IO and therefore, add the metadata object to the list of "missing" objects
     * If an object is found:
         * Get the file, using the destination path
             * If the file is missing, add metadata object to the list of "missing" files